anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   certification request is (completely) done at the next communication hop.
   This binding can also be done in a transport-independent way by wrapping the certification request with signature employing an existing credential.
-In the BRSKI context, this will be the IDevID initially, the LDevID for renewals.
+In the BRSKI context, this will be the IDevID.
   This requirement is addressed by existing enrollment protocols in various ways, such as: